hansama0902/DBMS_Project-II_Design-Implement-a-Document-Database/README.md

 # DBMS_Project-II

-This project is a Node.js Express application that focuses on querying the `dbms_project` database using MongoDB.
+This project is a Node.js Express application that focuses on querying the `MongoDB_PatientManagementSystem` database using MongoDB.
 The dataset includes patient management information, and the project performs a series of queries to extract useful insights from the data.

 ## Project Structure